 1. Details.
 If the address is in a flat or apartment, then it should have details of the floor and room number.
 If it's in a building or a villa, then it should have details of the door number.

-2. Street.
+2. Street Address.
 You should fill in the name of the street along with the numbers.

-3. District.
-Commonly known as Ku or Shi in Japanese, these administrative areas are under the city or province.
+3. City.
+Commonly written with shi in Japanese, these administrative areas are under the province/prefectures.

-4. Province.
-In Japan, capitals, important cities, and provinces are parallel (first-level administrative regions that are directly under the central government).
-These areas include 43 provinces in Japan, the capital city of Tokyo, and important cities which are Hokkaido, Osaka, and Kyoto.
+4. Province/Prefectures.
+In Japan, provinces/prefectures are the first-level administrative regions that are directly under the central government.
+Japan has a total of 47 prefectures which includes the capital city of Tokyo, and important cities such Hokkaido, Osaka, and Kyoto.

-5. Post Code.
-The postcode should be written in a different field from the address for easy verification.
-The postcode has 7 numbers.
+5. Postal Code.
+The postal code should be written in a different field from the address for easy verification.
+The postal code has 7 numbers.

 *Please contact the recipient and ask them to give you the complete information if you have difficulties in understanding the address details.